|

 made me realize that I speak and, in certain ways, think differently from many of my colleagues.

-This otherness could be frustrating, especially when I was just starting
+This otherness could be frustrating, especially when I was just

-in exploring ways of looking and voicing my experience of self and others in a much more integrated world.
-It also opens up
+voicing my experience of self and others in a much more integrated world.
+It is akin to being a foodie with a long record

-Council-published anthology Reflecting on the Merlion, the Ethos-published & Words: Poems Singapore and Beyond, Ceriph as well as in online journals Double
+on the Merlion, the Ethos-published & Words: Poems Singapore and Beyond and

-Dialogues (University of Melbourne) and Bukker Tillibul (Swinburne University
+Bukker Tillibul (Swinburne University of Technology).

 Taiwan News, Asian Infrastructure Monthly and the Far Eastern Economic Review) and teaching overachieving students (e.g.,